-Apart from their geomorphological significance, river sediments deposited on plains during floods replenish soils lost from the plains through erosion.
+Apart from their geomorphological significance, sediments river deposited on plains during floods replenish soils lost from the plains through erosion.
 Besides, sediments are also a potentially major source of key nutrient elements such as phosphorous as well as most of the micro-nutrient elements discussed in Section 4.1.
 These elements provide long-term fertility to the rivers and the delta (for maintaining healthy biota) as well as to the plains by flood deposits [Dixit et al., 2008].
 The possibility of heavy metals being present in harmful proportions in the sediments has also been studied in the field, but their concentrations in sediments from upland sources are generally found to be benign in the Ganga river network [Jha et al., 1988; Purushothaman & Chakrapani, 2007; Singh et al., 2003].
-In fact, considering the sediment load at 744 million tons/ year, Singh et al.'s [2003] estimate includes significant annual transport of many sedimentary micro-nutrients to the Bay of Bengal (e.g. 1.3 X 10 tons Mn, 30.0 X 10 tons Fe, 110 X 10 tons Cr, 14 X 10 tons Co, 35 X 10 tons Ni, 41 X 10 tons Cu, and 78 X 10 tons Zn).
-Given the known deficiency of many of these micro-nutrients in agricultural soils in NRGB (vide Mission Report on Sustainable Agriculture), the sediments deposited on flood plains would be a natural mechanism to replenish such nutrients.
+In fact, considering the sediment load at 744 million tons/ year, Singh et al.'s [2003] estimate includes significant annual transport of many sedimentary micro-nutrients to the Bay of Bengal (e.g. 1.3 x 106 tons Mn, 30.0 x 106 tons Fe, 110 x 103 tons Cr, 14 x 103 tons Co,

+35 x 103 tons Ni, 41 x 103 tons Cu, and 78 x 103 tons Zn).
+Given the known deficiency of many of these micronutrients in agricultural soils in NRGB (vide Mission Report on Sustainable Agriculture), the sediments deposited on flood plains would be a natural mechanism to replenish such nutrients.